 With my newly acquired Celeriac I pondered what to do with it, and soup immediately sprang to mind, as it's my favourite winter meal.
 It's also healthy, which is an important consideration with our wedding happening in 4 weeks!

 I especially love making soups because they can usually be cooked up in a single pot - making prep and clean-up a breeze.
 (For more one-pot vegan recipes, be sure to grab a copy of this free printable recipe book!)

-This Celeriac Soup recipe, which comes from the immensely talented Hugh Fearnley-Whittingstall, is the perfect introduction to Celeriac.
-It’s wonderfully velvety and has a beautiful slightly nutty celery flavour.
-So if you haven’t tried Celeriac, take advantage of it being in season at the moment and try this beautifully warming winter soup.
+It's wonderfully velvety and has a beautiful, slightly nutty celery flavor.
+So if you haven't tried Celeriac, take advantage of it being in season at the moment and try this beautifully warming winter soup.

 So tell me, have you tried Celeriac before?
 What did you think of it and what are your favourite ways to enjoy Celeriac?

 For more delicious and easy plant-based recipes - grab a free copy of my top one-pot vegan recipes!